programminghistorian/jekyll/lessons/qgis-layers.md

 We will be using some government data from the Canadian province of Prince Edward Island.
-PEI is a great example because there is a lot of data for free online and because it is Canada’s smallest province, making the downloads quick!
+PEI is a great example because there is a lot of data for free online and because it is Canada's smallest province, making the downloads quick!
 Download PEI shapefiles:

 -   Navigate to the links below in your web browser, read/accept the